exercism/problem-specifications/CONTRIBUTING.md

 #### Changing Inputs and Outputs

-If you want to add a new test or change some inputs or outputs, then the change needs to be made in the [exercism/problem-specifications repository](https://github.com/exercism/problem-specifications), not directly to the test suite itself.
+If you want to add a new test or change some inputs or outputs, then the change needs to be made in the [exercism/problem-specifications repository][problem-specs-repo], not directly to the test suite itself.

 Find the JSON file for the problem in question.
 For example, if you want to change the Clock problem, then look for `exercises/clock/canonical-data.json`.